IBM/private-data-collections-on-fabric/README.md

   - Select the channel member.
 This should be `Manufacturer MSP (manufacturermsp)`.
   - Select the MSP identifying the organization of the channel creator from the drop-down list.
 This should be `Manufacturer MSP (manufacturermsp)`.
   - Click <b>Add</b> next to the manufacturer organization.
 Make the organization an <b>Operator</b>.
-  - Do the same foor the other organizations:
+  - Do the same for the other organizations:
   - Click <b>Add</b> next to the w1 organization.
 Make the organization an <b>Operator</b>.
   - Click <b>Add</b> next to the w2 organization.
 Make the organization an <b>Operator</b>.
   - Click <b>Add</b> next to the pharmacy organization.
 Make the organization an <b>Operator</b>.
   - Click <b>Add</b> next to the patient organization.
 Make the organization an <b>Operator</b>.
   - Under <b>Channel update policy</b>, Select <b>1 out of 5</b>.
-  - Under <b>Creator organization</b> Select <b>Manufacturer MSP</b> underr Channel creator MSP.
+  - Under <b>Creator organization</b> Select <b>Manufacturer MSP</b> under Channel creator MSP.
 And then select Associate available identity as `Manufacturer MSP Admin`.
   - Click <b>Create channel</b>.

 * #### Join your peer to the channel